Prelude to the Mascot Trilogy – Book Two

 She laid her head on his chest and released a sigh of contentment.
 “I’ve missed you so much.
 It is going to be nice to have you under foot.”

 When they arrived to pick up Petra and Gerritt, Saskia was trying to quiet Petra.
 Petra looked up when they came in; her eyes red and her face tearstained.
 “Daddy!”
 She screamed as she wriggled off Saskia’s lap.

 Donte met her half way across the room and lifted her into his arms.
 He wiped a tear from her face.
 “What’s this?”

 Saskia stood.
 “She thought you left again.
 I couldn’t convince her that you weren’t going back to the spaceship.”

-Donte kissed Petra; a lump forming in his throat.
-The scene reminded him of the last time he saw Chiku.
+Donte kissed Petra, a lump forming in his throat.
+The scene reminded him of the last time he saw Chiku, his daughter who died in Nyumbani.
 He spoke with a restricted voice.
-“I don’t have to go back to the spaceship anymore, sweetie.”
+“I don’t have to go back anymore, sweetie.”

 Petra hugged his neck.
 “Can I sweep wif woo tonight, Daddy?”

 Rianne lifted Petra from his arms.
 “Mommy asked first.”
 Her facial expression and voice indicated she was serious, but the twinkle in her eye when she looked at Donte made it clear that it was intended as a joke between them.